pymor/pymor/docs/source/tutorial_optimization.md

 The trust-region algorithm shown here is able to efficiently use local surrogate models to reduce the number of FOM evaluations required during optimization.

-In this tutorial we have only covered a few approaches to combine model reduction with optimization.
+We have only covered a few approaches to combine model reduction with optimization.
 For faster and more robust optimization algorithms we refer to the textbooks [CGT00](<https://epubs.siam.org/doi/book/10.1137/1.9780898719857>) and